7-Zip: Reception and usage

 Between 2002 and 2024, 7-Zip was downloaded 428 million times from SourceForge alone.

+Awards

-The software has received awards, In 2007, SourceForge granted it community choice awards for "Technical Design" and for "Best Project".
-In 2013, Tom's Hardware conducted a compression speed test comparing 7-ZIP, MagicRAR, WinRAR, WinZip; they concluded that 7-ZIP beat out all the others with regards to compression speed, ratio, and size and awarded the software the 2013 Tom's Hardware Elite award.
+In 2007, SourceForge granted it community choice awards for "Technical Design" and for "Best Project".
+In 2013, Tom's Hardware conducted a compression speed test comparing 7-Zip, MagicRAR, WinRAR, WinZip; they concluded that 7-Zip beat out all the others with regards to compression speed, ratio, and size and awarded the software the 2013 Tom's Hardware Elite award.